This post may include affiliate links. Thank you for your support.

 How long does macerating fruit take?

-It’s also important to remember that different fruits have their own tempo.
-Harder fruits like apples may need a bit more patience to get perfectly macerated, while delicate berries can work their magic in no time.
+Please just note that, different fruits have their own tempo.
+Harder fruits like apples will need a bit more patience to get perfectly macerated, while delicate berries can work their magic in no time.

 Can you macerate fruit overnight?